Quickstart

 claude --permission-mode plan

-Plan mode is recommended if you are discovering the tool.
-It shows you each action before execution, allowing you to understand the agent's behavior.
-Specifically, you see a diff of each modified file before validation.
+default mode is recommended if you are discovering the tool.
+It asks for confirmation before every sensitive action, allowing you to understand the agent's behavior.
+In session, use Shift+Tab or Alt+M to cycle through permission modes.
 Consult the first conversations tutorial to see these modes in action.

-Key takeaway: start in Plan mode to learn, then switch to Normal mode once comfortable.
+Key takeaway: start in default mode to learn, use Shift+Tab/Alt+M to cycle through modes, then switch to acceptEdits once comfortable.

 How to configure allow/deny rules in settings.json in 5 minutes?